-This first phase of amendments focused on changes to format and organization, residential use typology, accessory dwelling units, nonresidential allowed uses, definitions, code maintenance, and to Administrative Design Flexibility, Floor Area Ratio, Temporary Use Permits, nonconforming parking in the Downtown, and incentives within the Town Center zoning district.
-These Phase I amendments will be foundational in nature and will ensure consistency with the City's Comprehensive Plan policies.
+This first phase of amendments focuses on changes to format and organization, residential use typology, accessory dwelling units, nonresidential allowed uses, definitions, code maintenance, and to Administrative Design Flexibility, Floor Area Ratio, Temporary Use Permits, nonconforming parking in the Downtown, and incentives within the Town Center zoning district.
+These Phase I amendments are foundational in nature and have been addressed to ensure consistency with the City's Comprehensive Plan policies.